 The WordPress Jetpack plugin comes with a sitemap generation feature.
 It will generate site maps for the posts, pages, images.

 You can submit the sitemap on the Search Engines like Google, Bing, etc.

-The second sitemap generates by the Jetpack is news-sitemap.xml.
+The second sitemap generated by the Jetpack is news-sitemap.xml.
 The posts & pages published within the last 48 hours get linked to this sitemap.

 #13.
 Related posts under the post.

 You can enable related posts under the posts.
-Visitor will be attract with the related posts.
-It will keep the visitors engaging with website.
+It will keep the visitors engaging with the website.

 To enable this feature go to Traffic tab under the Jetpack settings and enable the related posts feature.